prof-rossetti/intro-to-python/exercises/groceries/README.md

   + Practice using a text editor to edit and save files of Python code.
   + Practice incorporating version control into your development process.
   + Practice importing and accessing functionality provided by Python modules.
-  + Optional Challenge: Observe the relationship between application logic and automated tests, and start to get a feel for what logic to test and why.

 ## Instructions